 - Sing with emotion

 - Know your audience

-- Use the whole space and get close
+- Make use of the whole space and get close

 - Express your emotions physically

 Tips for performing on stage for the first time

 There’s no point in working on any of these other tips if you can’t remember lyrics.
 Practise singing them a cappella and this will help you remember them.
 Nothing looks more unprofessional than a singer with a lyric sheet or a singer that can’t remember their own song.